 MATHERS, Henry Samuel.
 998. Corporal.
 Entered France 2/06/1915.
 Commissioned as a Second Lieutenant, Suffolk Regiment 5/11/1918.
 Born 10/07/1887 in London.
 His widow applied for 1914/15 Star trio from Kent, England.

 MATTERSON, George Hardwick.
 1359.
 Private.
 Commissioned as a Second Lieutenant 7/07/1917 later Lieutenant.
 Born in Pietermaritzburg, South Africa on 28/09/1887 and died Sep 1973 in Cockermouth, Cumberland, England.
-Entitled to British War Medal and Victory Medal.
+Entitled to British War and Victory Medals.

 MAWDSLEY, Robert.
 1283.
 Private.
 Discharged 6/04/1919.
 Entitled to British War and Victory Medals.